Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Mins:** Leadership 2

 Grant +2 to a target character’s Ability score (or +1 for a static Value).
-This lasts for a Turn.
+This lasts for a Round.

 ### Underling-Promoting Touch